moshejasper/kindisperse/README.md

 aspect of dispersal which operates within one dimension across a two-dimensional space.
-This is the sigma component relied upon by Wright for isolation by distance , and which is reflected in estimations of neighbourhood area \[ref\].
+This is the sigma component relied upon by Wright for isolation by distance , and which is reflected in estimations of neighbourhood area (Wright, 1946) .

 The method we have developed relies upon the fact that different kinship categories reflect different but related underlying intergenerational dispersal composites, and uses the relationships between these kinship distribution kernels to extract information about the core parent-offspring dispersal kernel that produced the derivative kernels.
-For example, the larval distribution kernel of full siblings differs from the larval distribution of first cousins by a single lifespan: using an additive variance framework, the first cousin variance that is not accounted for by subtracting the full sibling variance constitutes an estimate of the parent-offspring distribution, from which an intergenerational kernel estimate can be derived.
-This is because both larval full-sibling and larval first cousins are ‘phased’ with respect to the organisms’ life cycle - that is, they are separated by an integer multiple of parent-offspring dispersal events.
+For example, the immature distribution kernel of full siblings differs from the immature distribution of first cousins by a single lifespan: using an additive variance framework, the first cousin variance that is not accounted for by subtracting the full sibling variance constitutes an estimate of the parent-offspring distribution, from which an intergenerational kernel estimate can be derived.
+This is because both immature full-sibling and immature first cousins are ‘phased’ with respect to the organisms’ life cycle - that is, they are separated by an integer multiple of parent-offspring dispersal events.
 It is this phasing that enables the extraction of a ‘pure’ effective dispersal estimate, via the additive property of variance.
 Other examples of phased relationships include half sibling larvae to half cousin larvae (one cycle), full libling larvae to second cousin larvae (two cycles), or even (for mosquitoes) full sibling larvae to second cousin ovipositing adults (three cycles).

-Further details can be found in these papers \[ref\]
+Further details can be found in Jasper et al. (2019) “A genomic approach to inferring kinship reveals limited intergenerational dispersal in the yellow fever mosquito” .

 This package supplements these papers by supplying methods for (a) importing and exporting information about distances & kinship